If you're a woman with binge eating disorder and you're pregnant, you might need extra support to help you and your baby stay healthy.

 - Often eat in secret because of feelings of shame or guilt

-Binge eating can make your periods come less often or even stop.
+Binge eating can make your periods come less often, become irregular, or even stop.
 When this happens, your body doesn't release an egg (ovulate) when it should each month.
 This can make it hard to get pregnant.

 During Pregnancy and Delivery